motswailana/sql-data-warehouse-project/README.md

 📄 License
 This project is licensed under the MIT License.

-Note: This project was developed following a tutorial.
-The original tutorial concept was created by Baraa Khatib Salkini (YouTube: Data With Baraa).
+Note: Inspired by tutorial concepts from YT: Data With Baraa